 Every indoor pizza oven installation will be different depending on your residence structure and your geographical location so make sure that your installation complies with your local building codes.
-We recommend contacting your local building department or inspector for requirements specific to your area before purchasing or installing your new oven.
+The first step when considering purchasing an indoor pizza oven is to determine if there are any certifications needed for the pizza oven.

 With that said, below are some standard guidelines and best practices when installing an indoor wood fired pizza oven.

 When installing an oven indoors, it is essential to maintain appropriate clearances away from any combustible materials.
 A major cause of oven-related fires is a failure to maintain required clearances to combustible material.

 Just to give you a generic reference, safe clearances for your wood-fired oven are often recommended as follows:

 1. Provide at least 30" to each side, and 36" in front of the door opening.

 2. Provide 18" top clearance from the top of the oven to combustible building materials.